NNAABIL/Native-device-features/README.md

 A new Flutter application.

-1-- in this app I used google maps to get user current location by using lication plugin 2--I used google maps also to choose location on maps by using google_maps_flutter plugin and convert it to readable address by geocoding
+1-- in this app I used google maps to get user current location by using location plugin 2--I used google maps also to choose location on maps by using google_maps_flutter plugin and convert it to readable address by geocoding
 3-- I stored my data in local database(title - image - latitude - longitude - address) in device by using sqflite pakage